by Texas Homesteader ~

 Some Plants Don’t Play Well Together

-I found out the hard way when I planted my green beans between two short rows of onions one year even knowing those two veggies don’t get along.
+I found out the hard way when I planted my green beans between two short sections of onions one year even knowing those two veggies don’t get along.

 Bad decision.
-My green bean plants were in sad shape and produced small misshapen pods until they finally gave up early in the season.
+My green bean plants that year were in sad shape and produced small misshapen pods until they finally gave up early in the season.

 For instance, corn is a heavy feeder from soil nutrients but when you plant beans with them some of that nitrogen is replaced helping the corn to grow.

 Native American Indians knew the wisdom of the three sisters garden.
 The corn grows tall, the pole beans use the corn stalk for support and also stabilize the corn plant from wind & provides nitrogen to help the corn.

 Or that planting onions & carrots together help control rust flies & some nematodes?
 Aaaahhh the plant world is remarkable indeed.

+Are you doing any garden planning too?
 What are your tips for planting your veggie garden?

 My Favorite Garden Hacks

-- Easy Garden Planning Spreadsheet
+- Easy Garden Planting Plan Spreadsheet

-- Getting A Jump: Planting An Indoor Greenhouse
+- Planting A Clear Tote As An Indoor Greenhouse

 - Repurposed Cardboard Seed-Starting Pots